coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. cmd:: Search {? @pattern }  {* {? - } {| @string | @pattern } {? % @ident} } {? in {+ {? - } @qualid } }
    :name: Search (ssreflect)

+   .. versionchanged:: 8.12

+      This command is only available when loading a separate plugin (`ssrsearch`).

+   .. deprecated:: 8.12

+      This command is deprecated since all the additional features it provides have been integrated in the standard :cmd:`Search` command.

    This is the |SSR| extension of the Search command. :token:`qualid` is the name of an open module.
 This command returns the list of lemmas: